-Legend: XXX YY WW NNN Customer specific information [] Year code (last 2 digits of calendar year) Week code (week of January 1 is week '01') Alphanumeric traceability code Note: ent the full Microchip part number cannot be marked on one line, it will be carried e next line thus limiting the number of available characters for customer specific on.
+Legend XXX Y YY WW NNN @3 Customer-specific information Year code (last digit of calendar year) Year code (last 2 digits of calendar year) Week code (week of January 1 is week '01') Alphanumeric traceability code Pb-free JEDEC designator for Matte Tin (Sn) This package is Pb-free.
+The Pb-free JEDEC designator (e3) can be found on the outer packaging for this package. be carried nt the full Microchip part number cannot be marked on one line, it will d over to the next line, thus limiting the number of available s for customer-specific information.